APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - Code as `none` if:
   * No violation occurred (use if `policy_status: compliant`)
 - This variable refers to the specific incident in question only
-- If broader context includes other policy violations, those violations are addressed in their originating incidents, not propagated to all related incidents
+- If broader context includes other policy violations, those violations are addressed in their originating incidents

 **Required Verification:**
 - Verify that policy violations specifically relate to THIS incident